firebase/FirebaseUI-Android/auth/README.md

 }
 ```

-Note that email link sign in is currently only supported for the same device.
-Finishing the flow on a different device will result
-in the user being shown an error.
+#### Cross device support

+We support cross device email link sign in for the normal flows.
+It is not supported with anonymous user upgrade.
+By default,
+cross device support is enabled.
+You can disable it by calling `setForceSameDevice` on the `EmailBuilder` instance.

 ##### Adding a ToS and privacy policy